To be eligible for admission and be admitted to freshman standing, students need to fulfill each of the following requirements:

 Students who did not graduate from high school but received a GED must fulfill each of the following requirements:

-- Meet the foreign language requirement, if graduating class would have been 1997 or later (see foreign language requirement section)
+- Meet the second language requirement, if graduating class would have been 1997 or later (see second language requirement section).

 For more information